awsdocs/amazon-chime-user-guide/doc_source/delegates.md

 1. Copy and paste one of the three sets of email addresses into the **To** field\.
 For example, the email addresses would be **meet@chime\.aws** and **pin\+*meeting\-id*@chime\.aws**\.

 1. Copy and paste the corresponding meeting instructions into the body of the appointment\.
 Make sure that it includes the link to join the meeting\.
-An example would be **https://chime\.aws/*meeting\-id***\.
+An example is **https://chime\.aws/*meeting\-id***\.

 1. Add the other meeting attendees to the appointment and finish scheduling it\.